illinois-cs241/illinois-cs241.github.io/_posts/2016-03-06-password-cracker.md

 To use it:

 * `#include "thread_status.h"`
-* Install threadStatusPrint() as the signal handler for SIGINT.
 * Call threadStatusSet() to describe what the thread is currently doing.
 The argument to `threadStatusSet()` should be a string constant.
 For example:

 {% highlight c %}